-The below dividend yield data comes from Yahoo Finance at time of writing.
+The below dividend yield data comes from Yahoo Finance at time of writing in 2021.
 Investors should verify this information before investing their own money and none of the stock listed below, nor Ford, are recommendations of Lean Investments:

 Volvo AG (VLVLY) – 6.36%